idexio/idex-contracts-ikon/README.md

 ## Liquidation

 In some situations, Ikon proactively liquidates wallets or balances to ensure the solvency of the system.
-Only the IDEX-controlled dispatcher wallet is authorized to perform liquidations, and liquidation actions validate the conditions under which they may proceed.
+Only an IDEX-controlled dispatcher wallet is authorized to perform liquidations, and liquidation actions validate the conditions under which they may proceed.
 Two special wallets, the insurance fund and the exit fund, acquire balances during most liquidations.

 - [Index prices](#index-pricing) rather than order book prices determine margin requirements and thus liquidation conditions.
 - Like all actions that change wallet balances, liquidations apply outstanding [funding payments](#funding-payments) to the participating wallet.